-Dr. Cathy Canney, Associate Vice President for Academic Affairs
+Dr. Franca Barricelli, Associate Vice President for Academic Affairs

 The office of Academic Affairs is responsible for the administration of all academic programs of the university.
 At Fitchburg State University, each curriculum, or course of study, has been conceived as a guide to help students develop the intellectual skills needed to analyze, interpret and learn from the accumulated knowledge of the past.
-The purpose of every curriculum is to assist students in recognizing the possibilities as well as the problems of their changing world, to instill within them a moral awareness of their responsibilities toward improving the quality of human life and to prepare them for careers, which will enrich their lives as they enrich the lives of others.
+The purpose of every curriculum is to assist students in recognizing the possibilities as well as the problems of their changing world, to instill within them a moral awareness of their responsibilities toward improving the quality of human life and to prepare them for careers, which will enrich their lives as they enrich the lives of others

-The Provost and Vice President for Academic Affairs, Dr. Alberto Cardelle, working closely with the Associate Vice President for Academic Affairs, leads a team of administrators whose focus is to lead and support the fifteen academic departments and library at Fitchburg State through the strategic plan.
+The Provost and Vice President for Academic Affairs, Dr. Patricia A. Marshall working closely with the Associate Vice President for Academic Affairs, leads a team of administrators whose focus is to lead and support the fifteen academic departments and library at Fitchburg State through the strategic plan.
 The Academic team includes:

-Dr. Franca Barricelli, Dean of Arts and Sciences
+Dr. Sara Levine, Dean of Arts and Sciences

-Dr. Becky Copper-Glenz, Dean of Graduate and Continuing Education
+Dr. Becky Copper-Glenz, Dean of the School of Graduate, Online and Continuing Education

-Dr. Margaret Hoey, Dean of Health and Natural Sciences
+Dr. Jennifer Hanselman, Dean of Health and Natural Sciences and Dean of Business and Technology